johannesholmberg/archive.holmberg.io/notebook/_posts/2013-02-21-expectations.md

   - /article/expectations/
 ---

-<p class="intro" markdown="1">**You** may think that as I'm out traveling I have purposefully planned this whole trip, deliberately made detailed goals for my every destination and that all has been outlined beforehand.
-It couldn't be much further from the truth.</p>
+You may think that as I'm out traveling I have purposefully planned this whole trip, deliberately made detailed goals for my every destination and that all has been outlined beforehand.
+It couldn't be much further from the truth.

 I picked Bangkok as a destination to get myself on that plane, that's all, I had no idea where to go after that.
 I don't like to extravagantly allow myself into too much planning because then I'm unconsciously setting up expectations, which can be pretty harmful at times.
 Expectations locks me in a certain way of thinking, it locks me down a certain path before I've even reached it.
 I'm oblivious to other ways because I've already settled long ago.